litmuschaos/v1-litmus-docs/docs/rancher-litmus.md

 ```
 Everything looks good at this point.
 You can also look at the Rancher UI to drill down into the Workloads of `nginx` namespace and see the pods.

-The first time took take a while to run but the Verdict was `Fail`.
+The first time took a while to run but the Verdict was `Fail`.

 ``` console
 $ kubectl describe chaosresult nginx-chaos-container-kill -n nginx